Scott-Coates-Org/solo-project-1342shin/README.md

 ### Sprint2

-[ ] Begin 1 advanced task
+[V] Begin 1 advanced task
 ex)
 Hook up database,
 Implement redux,
 Integrate with API,

-[ ] Whatever you chose as your technical component must be 40% complete.
+[V] Whatever you chose as your technical component must be 40% complete.
 - implement redux store for each user
 1. Sign in with google
 2. Request location